Instrumentation and Accelerators

 Accelerator research and development for particle physics and applied sciences

 We try to push the frontier of contemporary science into uncharted territory by providing scientists with unique accelerator-based infrastructures for fundamental and applied science.
-With this goal in mind participate in number of projects to
+With this goal in mind, we participate in number of projects to

 • develop the physical principles of new methods of acceleration and control of charged particle beams (ESSvSB+, AWAKE, CLIC, Muon collider)

-• carry out studies towards new accelerator facilities with reduced carbon footprint (I.FAST, microwave power sources, high-gradient studies).
+• carry out studies towards more efficient accelerator facilities with reduced carbon footprint (microwave power sources, high-gradient studies).

 cryomodule